 Refunds and Cancellations

-Cancelations and requests for refunds MUST be done in writing by e-mail or mail.
-Postmarks for mail must be before the cancelation date.
+Cancellations and requests for refunds MUST be done in writing by e-mail or mail.
+Postmarks for mail must be before the cancellation date.
 Phone calls and phone messages will not qualify as notice of cancellation.

 Cancellations received must be received five (5) business days before the beginning of the event program to be eligible for refunds.